mohammedlone/OverlapAlertExtension/README.md

-# OverlapAlert - Smart Subscription Monitoring
+# OverlapAlertExtension - Smart Subscription Monitoring

 A Chrome extension that intelligently detects and warns users about potential subscription service overlaps when visiting pricing pages.